Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Introduction

 \section{Introduction}

-Hybrid modeling, that is the combination of data-driven and theory-driven modeling, has recently raised a lot of attention.
-The integration of physical models in machine learning has indeed demonstrated promising properties such as improved interpolation and extrapolation capabilities and increased interpretability \cite{raissi2019physics, takeishi2021physics}.
-Conventional machine learning models learn correlations, from a training data set, in order to map observations to targets or latent representations, with the hope to generalize to new data.
-In other words, machine learning models implicitly make assumptions on the training data distribution that shall hold true on the real data distribution.
-We will refer to those assumptions as inductive biases \cite{mitchell1980need, zhao2018bias}, that usually do not generalize in small data regime \cite{von2021informed}.
-In contrast, hybrid models are partially grounded on deductive biases, \textit{i.e.} assumptions derived, in our context, from physics models that generalize, by nature, to out-of-distribution data.
-Therefore, in various fields for which the data distribution is governed by physical laws, such as fluid dynamics, thermodynamics or solid mechanics, hybrid modeling has recently become a hot topic \cite{jacobsen2021disentangling, wei2020thermodynamic, trask2022unsupervised}.
+Physics-informed machine learning, that is the combination of data-driven and theory-driven modeling, has recently raised a lot of attention.
+The integration of physical models in machine learning has indeed demonstrated promising properties such as improved interpolation and extrapolation capabilities, and increased interpretability \cite{raissi2019physics, takeishi2021physics, yin2021augmenting, zerah2024physics}.
+Machine learning models rely on assumptions, sometimes called inductive biases \cite{mitchell1980need, zhao2018bias}, made over the model architecture, the objective function, or the learning algorithm, that are crucial for generalization.
+Physics-informed machine learning models, in addition, integrate inductive biases derived from physical prior knowledge, which by their nature generalize to out-of-distribution data.
+Therefore, in various fields for which the data distribution is governed by physical laws, such as fluid dynamics, thermodynamics or solid mechanics, physics-informed machine learning has recently become a hot topic \cite{jacobsen2021disentangling, wei2020thermodynamic, trask2022unsupervised}.